dan-fritchman/fritch.mn/www/klasslive-intro.md

 Before COVID-19 made Zoom-teaching synonymous with, well, teaching, the future of education appeared to consist of (a) uploading videos online, and (b) sitting back and letting people watch them.
 The most prominent examples have been MOOCs: massive open online courses, designed to expand reach by orders of magnitude to thousands of new learners.
 While MOOCs have dramatically expanded access to all sorts of content, it's hard to find any given *learner* getting more out of the MOOC format than more traditional, personal methods.

 In that sense, Zoom and MOOCs have a few lessons to share.
 First, live-learning eats pre-recorded-learning's lunch.
 Interacting with people matters.
-Second, interactive-learning eats passive-learning's supper. *Doing stuff* rather than passively listenting *really* matters.
+Second, interactive-learning eats passive-learning's supper. *Doing stuff* rather than passively listening *really* matters.
 Combining the two is especially powerful.
 Organizations such as [Lambda School](https://lambdaschool.com/) and Stanford's [Code in Place](https://engineering.stanford.edu/news/free-coding-education-time-covid-19) have made the realization that being *online* does not necessarily mean asynchronous, pre-recorded, and passive.

 Note by *teaching & learning*, we mean something that extends aways beyond traditional education.
 Think of all the adults trying to convey information to one another at professional conferences, in corporate training sessions, product demonstrations, and the like.
-These sessions tend to succeed at being live, but have a much harder time being particulary interactive, for understandable reasons.
+These sessions tend to succeed at being live, but have a much harder time being particularly interactive, for understandable reasons.
 Technical sessions - those introducing pieces of software, or ideas in engineering or math - have a tougher time interactify-ing than, say, the philosophy of Nietzsche or Spinoza.
 The latter just requires people talking; the former requires some non-zero amount of techno-stuff.